AutoTopiT/MTN-AutoTopiT/User Guides/Web Portal User Guide.md

 ## Beneficiaries

 Users can add family and friends as beneficiaries to their profiles.
-A beneficiary can enjoy all the features of AutoTopiT - Auto, Schedule, Instant Recharge and Postpaid Scheduling.
+A beneficiary can enjoy all the features of MTN Auto Tup-up - Auto, Schedule, Instant Recharge and Postpaid Scheduling.

 To set up a beneficiary, the user follows these steps below;
 - Navigate Beneficiaries Module on the Menu Bar